 The provisions of Clause 18.17(j) also apply to this Service Request.

+The provisions of Clause 18.17(m) also apply to this Service Request.

+The provisions of Clause 18.17(n) also apply to this Service Request.

+The provisions of Clause 18.17(o) also apply to this Service Request.

 Retrieve Billing Data Log (Payment Based Debt Payments) (SRV 4.4.4)

 Where an Add Credit Command has never resulted in the recovery of any Payment-based Debt (with their SMETS1 meanings) on the target SMETS1 GSME the S1SP shall return a SMETS1 Alert indicating failure.

+Where the SMETS1 GSME does not share any Payment-based Debt (with its SMETS1 meaning) with the GPF on the same HAN then the S1SP shall return a SMETS1 Response that does not include any LogEntries (with its MMC meaning) derived from any Payment-based Debt collection.

 Retrieve Billing Data Log (Prepayment Credits) (SRV 4.4.5)

 Where the LogEntry containing the PrepaymentCredits cannot be provided in the SMETS1 Response from the SMETS1 ESME, the S1SP shall, for each LogEntry, return an Unsupported Value for each PrepaymentCredits element in the SMETS1 Response (with their MMC meanings).